SamuelTessaro/company-website/README.md

 ## Site preview

-You can view the site: [here](https://samueltessaro.github.io/company-website/index.html).
+You can view the site [here](https://samueltessaro.github.io/company-website/index.html).

 ## Built With